-A grade of Pass (P) is not counted in grade averages; a grade of F is included.
+À grade of Pass (P) is not counted in grade averages; a grade of F is included.
 A grade of P cannot be changed subsequently to a grade of A, B, C, or D. Students interested in taking classes under the Pass/Fail (P/F) option should obtain Pass/Fail option forms from the School of Education Recorder in ED 1000.
 All students should fill out the Pass/Fail option forms in full, obtain the appropriate signatures, and return them to the Recorder by the published date.
 (See Pass/Fail Option Deadline for the appropriate academic term in the Official Calendar for more information.)
-Education majors can choose the Pass/ Fail option for a maximum of two elective courses and for a total of 6 credit hours per academic year.
-Oral and Written Expression classes may not be taken as Pass/ Fail for any degree program.
-Common Ground GenEd and professional education courses may not be taken Pass/ Fail.
+Education majors can choose the Pass/Fail option for a maximum of two elective courses and for a total of 6 credit hours per academic year.